Tool to give upper and lower bound of a number (inequality chained notation), search for upper and lower inequalities of a number..

 Example: $ n_1 = 1/5 $ and $ n_2 = 1/4 $ then the mean $ n = (1/5+1/4)/2 = 9/40 $ is such that $ n_1 < n < n_2 $

 dCode retains ownership of the "Inequality Chained Notation" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Inequality Chained Notation" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Inequality Chained Notation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Inequality Chained Notation" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Inequality Chained Notation" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Inequality Chained Notation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Inequality Chained Notation" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.